divisionbyz0rro/Infiniscryption/StarterDecks/README.md

 <details>
 <summary>Changelog</summary>

+1.1
+- UE change to the shop.
+You now confirm purchases by pushing a button instead of walking away from the table.

 1.0.2
 - Nonfunctional change.
 Repackaged to include Core.dll inside StarterDecks.dll and simplify installation.
 - If upgrading from 1.0.1 or lower, Infiniscryption.Core.dll needs to be deleted moving forward.